What is a Tax-Saving FD?

 Ideal Investment Amount in a Tax-Saving FD Scheme

-The amount an investor should allocate to a tax-saving fixed deposit depends on their financial goals, risk appetite, and tax-saving requirements.
+The allocation amount depends on individual financial goals, risk appetite, and tax considerations to a tax-saving fixed deposit depends on their financial goals, risk appetite, and tax-saving requirements.
 Since investments in a tax-saving FD qualify for deductions under Section 80C of the Income Tax Act, the maximum deductible amount is ₹ 1.5 Lakh per financial year.

 However, deciding the ideal amount requires considering: